 Here the Ferellon Gazetteer introduces you to the island’s society, culture, and climate.
 This is a wonderful place to live, love, and learn to grow.
 Though things seem very different, on the surface, you’ll find it to be very comfortable.

-Ferellon Gazetteer [as of Staff of Light release, Spring 2019]
+Ferellon Gazetteer [as of Staff of Darkness release, Winter 2020]

 Units of measure: